Skip to content

 5 Symptoms of Catatonic Schizophrenia

 Someone with catatonic schizophrenia will generally only experience catatonic symptoms occasionally.
 Normally, they may have schizophrenic symptoms that include occasional hallucinations, delusional thoughts, or an unusual way of speaking or behaving.
+Among those delusional thoughts, some people develop persecutory delusions, a fixed belief that others intend to harm or conspire against them.
 Despite these, they can still function and interact with people.
 During a catatonic episode, their affect and behavior will change dramatically, and they typically become unresponsive or enter a stupor.5 In order to be diagnosed with catatonic schizophrenia, a person must have a diagnosis of schizophrenia as well as meet the criteria for catatonia.

 Catatonic schizophrenia is diagnosed when someone with schizophrenia displays two or more of the following catatonic symptoms:3,6